Don't miss out! Get the best events & activities in your inbox weekly...

 If you are still looking for more exciting things to see, you also can climb aboard the USS Cassin Young, a WWII Fletcher-class destroyer stationed right across from Old Ironsides.
 Self-guided tours reveal the living quarters and inner workings of this naval giant.

 Looking for some refreshment?
 Located right on the Charlestown dock, The Anchor is an all-ages gathering space that offers food, drinks, comfortable seating, great views and lawn games.
-Sometimes they even feature live music.
+Sometimes they even feature group exercise, dancing or live music.

 the-anchor-boston-shipyard-beer-garden

-If you are looking for a place for kids to burn off some more steam, Charlestown also features a "hidden gem playground at Menino Park, that includes lots of great climbing and accessible structures for kids of all ages.
+If you are looking for a place for kids to burn off some more steam, Charlestown also features a "hidden gem playground at Menino Park Playground, that includes lots of great climbing and accessible structures for kids of all ages.

 The playground sits right beside the Spaulding Rehabilitation Center and is about a 10 minute walk straight down 1st Avenue from the Museum.